INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 Query OK, 0 rows affected (0.00 sec)

-**GBM changed a lot, GLM did not change at all, let's take a look at GBM.**
+**GBM changed a lot, GLM did not change at all.
+In this case, if we use GLM, 200sc is ok enough.
+But for GBM is not. let's take a look at GBM.**

 ```mysql
 CALL change_by_time('mushroom','GBM');